FujiwaraChoki/MoneyPrinterV2/docs/AffiliateMarketing.md

 - [ ] Scrape more information about the product, to be able to create a more detailed pitch.
 - [ ] Join online communities related to the product, and post a pitch (with a link to the product) there.
+- [ ] Reply to tweets that are related to the product, with a pitch for the product.